n8n-io/n8n-docs/docs/hosting/community-edition-features.md

 The Community edition runs with almost the complete feature set of n8n.
 The exceptions are listed here.

-Community Edition doesn't include these features:
+Community edition doesn't include these features:
 - [Environments](/source-control-environments/)
 - [Version control using Git](/source-control-environments/)
 - [External storage for binary data](/hosting/scaling/external-storage/)